SkroxiousDM/2d12GameSystem/docs/03-magic.md

 * May learn spells only from their own magical tradition.
 * May perform rituals.
-* Learn new spells through study with a mentor (see section 3.4).
+* Learn new spells through study with a mentor.
 * Use Insight \+ Survival when binding spells and making learning tests.
 * Calculate Power as: Power \= 2 \+ INS \+ Traits